MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/overview.md

 #### UI flows or API?

 With Microsoft Flow, you can automate both modern applications with APIs, or legacy applications with incomplete or missing APIs.
-You can even combine legacy apps, modern apps, and manual processes int a UI flolw.
+You can even combine legacy apps, modern apps, and manual processes int a UI flow.

 | **Application type**      | **Microsoft Flow feature** | **Benefits**     |
 |---------------------------|----------------------------|------------------|
 | Modern apps with APIs| Connectors                 | High reliability |
 | Legacy apps (no APIs)          | UI Flow                    | Easy to create   |

+You will find your UI flows alongside automated, button, scheduled and business process flows in **My flows** tab.

 ## Next steps